§ 42-7.2-2. Executive office of health and human services.

 (5) Ensure that state health and human services policies and programs are responsive to changing consumer needs and to the network of community providers that deliver assistive services and supports on their behalf.

-(7) To act in conjunction with the department of behavioral healthcare, developmental disabilities and hospitals as the state's co-designated agency for administering federal aid and for the purpose of the calculation of expenditures relative to the substance-abuse block grant and federal funding maintenance of effort requirements.
+(7) To act in conjunction with the department of behavioral healthcare, developmental disabilities and hospitals as the state's co-designated agency (42 U.S.C. § 300x-30(a)) for administering federal aid and for the purposes of the calculation of expenditures relative to the substance-abuse block grant and federal funding maintenance of effort.